Risk

 Risk governance

-The Board is responsible for defining NHFIC’s risk appetite and establishing an appropriate risk management framework.
+The Board is responsible for defining Housing Australia’s risk appetite and establishing an appropriate risk management framework.

-The Board, with the assistance of the Audit and Risk Committee, has developed a Risk Management Framework which sets out the core principles and the types of risks that NHFIC faces.
+The Board, with the assistance of the Audit and Risk Committee, has developed a Risk Management Framework which sets out the core principles and the types of risks that Housing Australia faces.
 This forms the basis on which a Risk Appetite Statement and Risk Control Matrix have been established.

-The Board relies on the Executive to manage the implementation and embedding of NHFIC's risk appetite into NHFIC’s activities, monitor performance and report as appropriate to the Audit and Risk Committee and/or the Board.
+The Board relies on the Executive to manage the implementation and embedding of Housing Australia's risk appetite into Housing Australia’s activities, monitor performance and report as appropriate to the Audit and Risk Committee and/or the Board.

 Risk culture

-NHFIC’s risk culture and core principles guide everyday behaviour in the organisation.
+Housing Australia’s risk culture and principles guide everyday behaviour in the organisation.

-• Align any staff incentives and rewards to encourage behaviour consistent with its risk appetite
+• Align employee remuneration and other benefits to encourage behaviour consistent with good governance and Housing Australia's risk appetite

 • Provide an environment where employees are empowered to the full extent of their abilities and that fosters innovation and learning within business practices